Yangfan2016/is-continuous/README.md

 ## is-continuous ![NPM version](https://img.shields.io/npm/v/is-continuous.svg?style=flat)

-Detects whether a string is composed of continuous characters
+> Detect whether the string consists of consecutive characters that can run on the browser and nodejs

 ### Installation
 ```bash